Content

-Alternative Trading System ATS Definition, Examples
+- Alternative Trading System vs. Exchange

 As a result, many exchanges have found the idea of an alternative trading system to be an attractive option.
 The dark pool alternative transaction system is the most prominent ATS type.
 Traders prefer the dark pool alternative transaction system due to the lack of regulations, alternative trading systems examples which give them absolute freedom in the trading venue.
 Dark pools are also used by investors who do not want their buying or selling decisions to affect the stock or the market.
 Bats Global Markets was a U.S.-based exchange that listed several different types of investments, including equities, options, and foreign exchange.